blabla1337/skf-flask/skf/markdown/code_examples/java/16-code_example--SQL_Query--.md

     This example uses a prepared statement in order to insert data into the database.
     Because this method enforces the user to prepare all user input  passed into the query, it always escapes SQL injections so none could be accidentally forgotten.

-    For detecting a possible attack on your application simply escaping the userinput is obviously not enough.
+    For detecting a possible attack on your application simply escaping the user input is obviously not enough.
-    Therefore, you'll want to verify the input as submitted by the user does not contain malicous code.
+    Therefore, you'll want to verify the input as submitted by the user does not contain malicious code.
-    In this example the expexted input is a-z/0-9:
+    In this example the expected input is a-z/0-9:
     */

     :::java